achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 55.New Algorithm For Training Sparse Neural Networks (RigL)-https://analyticsindiamag.com/rigl-google-algorithm-neural-networks/

+56.Read Data from pdf and Word-PyPDF2,PDFMiner,PDFQuery,tabula-py,pdflib for Python,PDFTables,PyFPDF2

 ***I will be so happy that this repository helps you.
 Thank you for reading.***